-- DO NOT apply more than a maximum cumulative amount of 6.0 fl ozs/A of Sharpen per cropping season. - DO NOT apply micronutrients or macronutrients as a tank mix partner for postemergence applications or crop injury will occur. - Sharpen may be applied to rice fields used for crustacean (including crayfish) production and commercial fish production. - DO NOT apply Sharpen to rice fields that will also be used for mollusk production during the treatment year. - DO NOT release flood water from treated fields for 7 days after Sharpen application.
+- DO NOT apply more than a maximum cumulative amount of 6.0 fl ozs/A of Sharpen (0.134 lb ai/A of saflufenacil) per cropping season. - DO NOT apply micronutrients or macronutrients as a tank mix partner for postemergence applications or crop injury will occur. - Sharpen may be applied to rice fields used for crustacean (including crayfish) production and commercial fish production. - DO NOT apply Sharpen to rice fields that will also be used for mollusk production during the treatment year. - DO NOT release flood water from treated fields for 7 days after Sharpen application.